openmindsclub/wiki-posts/articles/en/CONTRIBUTING.md

 ## 3. HOW TO WRITE A GOOD COMMIT

 - Read this https://betterprogramming.pub/write-better-git-commit-messages-to-increase-your-productivity-89fa773e8375
+- You can also optionaly stick to the  [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/#specification)
 - As a "first" good practice we can stick with this syntax:

 ```